The Benefits of Estate Planning

 4 compelling reasons for creating an estate plan

-“Estate plans are not just for the rich and famous, they are a necessary tool for everyone to leverage in ensuring that their objectives are met before any incapacity or after they pass,” says Gerald E. Baker, J.D., Executive Managing Director, Chief Fiduciary Officer.
+“Estate plans are not just for the rich and famous, they are a necessary tool for everyone to leverage in ensuring that their objectives are met before any incapacity or after they pass,” says Gerald E. Baker, J.D., Executive Managing Director, Head of Trust & Fiduciary Services.
 “It’s an integral component of financial planning as it gives you the ability to direct what happens to your assets.”
 It also helps you:

 1. Reduce stress – and legal hassles – for your spouse and loved ones

 Organizing your assets now —making sure beneficiary designations are up to date and property is titled correctly or in trusts —and preparing the appropriate documents for future transfers will relieve others of the burden of trying to guess how you want decisions to be made after your death.
 It can help prevent the legal conflicts that arise when no direction is given.

 A well-conceived estate plan is also essential for your well-being and your family’s financial security if you become temporarily incapacitated due to illness or injury.
 Considering that 1 in 4 workers today will be disabled for 3 months or more during their careers2, a plan with the right documents in place becomes a smart investment of your time.

 2. Transfer assets with tax efficiency

 While having an estate plan doesn’t necessarily mean you’ll pay fewer estate taxes, there are situations where taxes on estate proceeds can be minimized or deferred to the next generation.
 For example, when you specify in your will that your spouse will receive all of your assets, he or she can take the full marital deduction.
 Any estate taxes due are then deferred until the death of the second spouse.